-The WBNA held its annual board meeting via ZOOM on March 4, 2021 at 7pm.
+The WBNA held its annual board meeting on March 5, 2022 at 6:30pm.
 Elections were held, and the following board members were elected unanimously.
 Please meet our current WBNA Board.

 Hi Neighbors!
 I’m Darci Marter.
 I moved to Wells Branch about 3 years and I fell in love with this community instantly.
 The neighborhood reminds me a lot of my childhood in Georgia.
 I spend a lot of time at Katherine Fleischer park with my 3 year old boy and 5 year old daughter.
 WBNA events have made special memories for my family.
 Our favorite events are the 4th of July fest, pumpkin painting, and the holiday crafts.
 Before moving here, I taught art for 11 years in Omaha, Nebraska.
 I have a degree in Art Education.
 When I’m not being mom, I’m a visual artist and jewelry designer.
 I design copper jewelry through an art process called Electroforming.
 I have always had passion for creating and a love for teaching.
 As a member, I look forward to planning crafts and activities for the events.
 And most importantly, I look forward to getting to know everyone.

 Hello, I am Donna Malone and I became a WBNA board member about a year after I moved to Wells Branch 10 years ago.
 I first met the board at my favorite WB event, the 4th Fest Silent Auction!
 The board was so warm and inviting, informing Paul and I about everything our neighborhood, neighbors and local business had to offer.
 We still believe that we live in the best neighborhood around and what makes it so special is everyone that lives here.